vzakharov/finn/guides/mission_improbable/01_lede.md

-# Mission: Improbable: A Pacifist’s Guide to Surviving on the Front Lines
+# Mission Improbable: A Pacifist’s Guide to Surviving on the Front Lines

 So.
 The worst has happened.